avilches/BetauerGodotTools/README.md

 ```
 - [SourceGenerator](SourceGenerator): a standalone Godot project with a single script to write all the classes and signal extensions from the [Betauer.GodotAction](Betauer.GodotAction) project.

+It also includes examples with different (and working) ways to include the Betauer Godot Tools using relative paths to the source code (slower to build, but it can be debugged) or reference to dlls (faster to build, can't be debugged).
+It also resolved a very common problem: how to exclude unit tests from the game build.
+Finally, it include a set of Makefiles and scripts to build the games from command line.

 ## Build